 Immigration Research: ICE Arrests and Enforcement

-In response to the escalation of immigration enforcement under the Trump administration, the UCLA Center for Neighborhood Knowledge, in partnership with the UCLA Asian American Studies Center and community-based organizations, produced a series of analytical briefs on recent ICE arrest patterns.
-The studies show disproportionate impacts on Latino and Asian non-citizens and reveal how politics, race, and state policies shape enforcement.
+In response to the escalation of immigration enforcement under the Trump administration, the UCLA Center for Neighborhood Knowledge, in partnership with the UCLA Asian American Studies Center and Unseen, produced a series of analytical briefs on recent ICE arrest patterns.
+The studies document disproportionate impacts on Latinos and rising arrests among Asians, revealing how politics, race, and state policies shape enforcement practices.
 Together, they provide evidence of bias and raise urgent questions about equity, justice, and democracy in the United States.

 ICE Arrests in California and Texas: Polarized Politics and Outcomes